How to Beat the Vegas Heat!

 Before & After Photos

 Concrete must be allowed to expand and contract with temperature changes.
-Joints provide a controlled crack for movement, thus all expansion joints are left in place and should not be filled with concrete.
+Joints provide a controlled location for cracking and movement, thus all expansion joints are left in place and should not be filled with concrete.

 Caulking can be placed over the cracks inside the control joints to prevent debris and water from getting underneath your concrete surface and causing damage.
 However, anytime a coating is being applied over concrete, the expansion joint or control joint should remain exposed and be worked into the design.